marcusoftnet/marcusoftnet.github.io/_posts/2015-09-20-requiring-the-os---runtime-js.md

 For subsequent launches this takes about 3 seconds.
 Even on Indonesian Internet connections, because it's all local.

 <img src="/img/runningInQemu.png" style="float:left;padding:15px" width="50%">
 First head to a browser and direct it to [http://localhost:9000](http://localhost:9000).
-You should see a greeting phrase.
-Reload it and it will randomize over the ones in the ```phrases.txt```.
-Fun fun fun!
+And you should see our beautiful site.
+Running in a container!

 Now, check your windows.
 If you look carefully you should see a QEMU emulator running.
 That's you operating system and your applications little cozy environment.
 Just for your application.
 Just enough.